Bright Horizon

 Bright Horizon is an old-time radio soap opera in the United States.
-It was broadcast on CBS August 25, 1941 - July 6, 1945.
+It was broadcast on CBS from August 25, 1941 to July 6, 1945.
 The program initially had an alternate title, The Story of Michael West.

 Format

 Bright Horizon was a spinoff of the Big Sister radio program.
 To help with the transition, Alice Frost, who played Ruth Wayne in the original series, was heard in the first episodes of the spinoff.
 Michael West, the main character in the new program, was a singer on Big Sister.
-With the switch to Bright Horizon, he continued singing but also used his law degree "and gradually became more involved in a law career, at one time considering a run for governor."
+With the switch to Bright Horizon, the character continued singing but also used his law degree "and gradually became more involved in a law career, at one time considering a run for governor."

 In 1942, a review of the program in Billboard said, in part:The quality is none too high on Bright Horizon, ... but at least the 15 minutes on the shot caught had enough action to sustain a sort of infantile interest, and the acting level was for the most part surprisingly high.

 Bright Horizon was sponsored by Lever Brothers, advertising Swan Soap.